 But it doesn’t have to be that way.
 Look at these mindful strategies that can help you kick your loneliness to the curb as you start this new chapter in your life.

 When we are by ourselves after divorce, we make a false correlation in our minds.
 We think that being alone is bad.
-We can’t stand the silence, we feel weird sleeping in a bed alone and we are uneasy saying “I” instead of “we. ”
+We can’t stand the silence, we feel it weird to sleep in a bed alone, and we are uneasy saying “I” instead of “we.”

 You are now given the opportunity to heal and start over on your terms – things that would be impossible to do if you were still in an unhealthy marriage.

 What we seem to forget is that even when we are with someone, we can still be lonely.
 As counter-intuitive as it sounds, being in a house with a partner in a marriage that is no longer healthy and still feeling alone is much more damaging than being by yourself in a house and having the space to heal.

 Many of us tend to view loneliness as a solitary confinement, but that not’s true.

 Yes, you may feel like there is nobody to call or to be intimate with.
 And as you heal, you may feel self-conscious reaching out to friends and family members because you don’t want to appear like a burden.
 Feeling like you can’t reach out, although you feel awful, only doubles that awful feeling.

 But, what if – instead – you turned that solitude into something new?